magma/magma/feg/gateway/helm/feg/README.md

 	helm upgrade --install feg --namespace magma orc8r --values=vals.yaml

-2. register the gateway with orchestrator
+2. Register the gateway with the orchestrator

 login to feg VM and execute below command